 Grievances and redress mechanisms.

 Grievance Redress Mechanisms (GRM) plays an important role in minimizing and correcting implementation errors.
 This section provides its basic principles covering procedures to address grievances that arise in registration, eligibility determination, enrollment, determination of benefit packages, and exit/termination.
+International standards provide that in order to fulfill their role, complaint and appeals mechanisms should be impartial, transparent, effective, simple, rapid, accessible and inexpensive, and that access should be free of charge for the applicant.

 GRM provides beneficiaries and the general public with a voice in the program’s administration and its performance management.
 Grievances can be related to unclear program guidelines and lack of program information due to poor outreach, potential inclusion and exclusion errors, unsatisfactory benefits and services package, problems with the payment of benefits or provision of services, mistreatment by front line workers, or the GRM itself.
 It is imperative that all stakeholders understand how issues they face in the social protection programs are resolved.
 A well-designed and well-implemented GRM serves the program beneficiaries, potential beneficiaries, non-beneficiaries and the general public, who may want to know about the program and be affected by or benefiting from the program.